Twitter abuse victims fear Musk's plans, but may not quit – KION546

 Even when fed-up users do leave a social media platform, there’s typically a stream of new users that come in right behind them.
 It’s not the angriest users who leave, experts say, but those who simply find no use for the platform.

-While polls show all types of people are susceptible to online harassment, extensive research has shown that women and people of color are far more likely to be targeted.
-That’s also true for people with disabilities, people who belong to religious minorities and members of the LGBTQ community.
+While polls show all types of people are susceptible to online harassment, extensive research has shown that women and people of color are far more likely to be targeted, something Twitter itself acknowledges.
+That targeting is also true for people with disabilities, people who belong to religious minorities and members of the LGBTQ community.

 Michael Kleinman, who has studied online harassment for Amnesty International, said if Twitter allows more hateful and abusive speech, marginalized people who get attacked are likely to express themselves less.